zhoujs93/nockchain/README.md

 bash ./scripts/run_nockchain_node.sh
 ```

-To run a Nockchain node and mine to a pubkey:
+To run a Nockchain node and mine to a pkh:

 ```
 bash ./scripts/run_nockchain_miner.sh